Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-detail-data-fetching-screen-in-flutter.md

 }
 ```

-As you can see, this looks a little bit different than the home page widget, as it contains two variables that we can pass to it.
+As you can see, this looks slightly different from the home page widget, as it contains two variables that we can pass to it.

 The state looks pretty similar to the homepage state, but it uses a different future.